stonerlab/Stoner-PythonCode/doc/UserGuide/image.rst

         numbers are None, then this is take as the minimum or maximum extents of the width or height (depending on whether the None value substitutes for the left, right top or bottom co-ordinate).
     - A single string:
-        The argument is interpreted as the name of a metadata item that will define the box to be bropped.
+        The argument is interpreted as the name of a metadata item that will define the box to be used.
     - A sigle value False:
         This is equivalent to the whole iamge (i.e. to not specify a box)
     - A single None value: